 - When running a simulation locally on a single computer, the network speed does not have any effect on the simulation speed.

-- When running a single, large simulation across multiple computer , the network speed is extremely important - high speed, low latency interconnects such as InfiniBand are recommended in such cases.
+- When running a single, large simulation across multiple computers , the network speed is extremely important - high speed, low latency interconnects such as InfiniBand are recommended in such cases.

 You can use cloud computing services to evaluate the latest hardware before making a purchasing decision, or in cases where a long term hardware investment does not make sense: